Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_1_x-core.md

   └─ triggers
 </pre>

-This directory contains subdirectories and JSON files used to configure your DHF project's **STAGING** environment.

-These files represent the minimum configuration necessary for DHF to function. **Do not edit anything in this directory.** If you need to override a configuration in this directory, create a file with the same name and directory structure under the [ml-config directory](#src/main/ml-config) and add any properties you'd like to override.
+This directory contains subdirectories and JSON files that represent the minimum configuration necessary for DHF to function. **Do not edit anything in this directory.** If you need to override a configuration in this directory, create a file with the same name and directory structure under the [ml-config directory](#src/main/ml-config) and add any properties you'd like to override.

 Each of the above JSON files conforms to the MarkLogic REST API for creating the following:
 - [databases](https://docs.marklogic.com/REST/PUT/manage/v2/databases/[id-or-name]/properties)